Skip to content

 Returning existing local_dir `pretrained_models\Spark-TTS-0.5B` as remote repo cannot be accessed in `snapshot_download` ((MaxRetryError("HTTPSConnectionPool(host='huggingface.co', port=443): Max retries exceeded with url: /api/models/SparkAudio/Spark-TTS-0.5B/revision/main (Caused by ConnectTimeoutError(<urllib3.connection.HTTPSConnection object at 0x000001BC4C8A4430>, 'Connection to huggingface.co timed out. (connect timeout=None)'))"), '(Request ID: aa61d1fb-ffc7-4479-9a99-2258c1bc0aee)')).

-Connection failed, please configure the VPN environment correctly
+Connection failed, please configure VPN correctly

-4. Start the Web Interface
+4. Launch the Web Interface

-After the model is downloaded, you can start and open the Web interface.
+After the model is downloaded, you can start and open the web interface.

 bash